openplanets/cc-benchmark-tests/README.md

 ----------
 This data is available experimentally but should be around until July 2014

-Documentation
+References
 -------------

 - [] Do the data formats use vocabularies?
-- [] Are there any codes used within the data?
+- [*] Are there any codes used within the data?

-code documentation url:
+MIME Types used within the dataset CSV file, a list of IANA MIME types is available here: http://www.iana.org/assignments/media-types.

+The File name field relate to the name of the file within the GovDocs dataset, available here: http://digitalcorpora.org/corpora/files.

 Support
 -------